DocCaliban/de-formed/README.md

 Much of the time, Example 1 (see below) will be all you need, however, de-formed also makes it easy to:

-1) Maintain separation between form logic, presentation logic and validation logic (see Example 1)
+1) Maintain separation between form logic, presentation logic and validation logic
-2) Create asymetrical validations (where validations might occur depending on highly contextual situations, see Example 2)
+2) Create asymetrical validations (where validations might occur depending on highly contextual situations)
-3) Reuse and nest validation logic (see Example 3)
+3) Reuse and nest validation logic
 4) Customize how you want validations to respond to events without restriction

 ## Usage